-See 202 - Market Presence Management Approach

-Operations with local community engagement, impact assessments, and development programs
+103-1,2,3 Management Approach See GRI Disclosure 202 - Market Presence - Management Approach 413-1 Operations with local community engagement, impact assessments and development programs All CF facilities, both manufacturing and distribution, have regular, ongoing dialogue with stakeholders in the

-All CF facilities, both manufacturing and distribution, have regular, ongoing dialogue with stakeholders in the communities in which we operate.
+All CF racilities, both manufacturing and distribution, have regular, ongoing dialogue with stakeholders in the communities in which we operate.
 Interaction and topics range from community safety and emergency planning to economic development opportunities and philanthropic support for local causes.